stijnimaging/UTAP_WP1/README.md

 # UTAP_WP1

-Post-mortem 9.4T scanning project which includes DWI and GRE sequences.
+Post-mortem :brain: 9.4T scanning project which includes DWI and GRE sequences.

-General script for processing 9.4T post-mortem imaging data Execute the script in the directory that has the ROFT data (e.g. DWI_roft.nii and GRE_roft.nii)
+General script for processing 9.4T post-mortem :brain: imaging data Execute the script in the directory that has the ROFT data (e.g. DWI_roft.nii and GRE_roft.nii)

 A connection with the imaging server is needed access the files and scripts

-# **Work in progress**
+# Work in progress :construction:

 NEEDED: a mask per hemisphere!